Nenadi Usman: Early career

-Usman has played a major role in women empowerment as she had a pivotal role in the formation of an NGO called "Education and Empowerment for women" with its headquarters at Jere in Kaduna State and she is the present chairperson of the Coalition of N.G.O's for Women Development in Kaduna State.
+Usman has played a major role in women's empowerment as she had a pivotal role in the formation of an NGO called "Education and Empowerment for Women" with its headquarters at Jere in Kaduna State and she is the present chairperson of the Coalition of N.G.O's for Women Development in Kaduna State.
 She is married with four children.

 Political career

 She has served as a member Kaduna State caucus of the defunct National Republican Convention (NRC).
-She was also a member-elect of the House of Representatives, representing Kachia/Kagarko Federal Constituency under the United Nigeria Congress Party in 1998.
-She was appointed commissioner in Kaduna State from 1999 to 2002, then commissioner for environment & natural resources in the state in 2002 and later commissioner for health from 2002 to 2003.
+She was also a member-elect of the House of Representatives, representing the Kachia/Kagarko Federal Constituency under the United Nigeria Congress Party in 1998.
+She was appointed commissioner in Kaduna State from 1999 to 2002, then commissioner for the environment & natural resources in the state in 2002, and later commissioner for health from 2002 to 2003.

 She was the coordinator Alh.
 Ahmed Makarfi Campaign team in 1999 and she was re-elected campaign committee chairman in 2003.
-She was the coordinator Kaduna State Chief Olusegun Obasanjo Campaign Committee.
+She was the coordinator of Kaduna State Chief Olusegun Obasanjo Campaign Committee.

 She was appointed the minister of state for finance and later the minister of finance by the Obasanjo administration.

 She was elected senator for Kaduna South in the April 2011 elections, running on the People's Democratic Party (PDP) platform.
 The Action Congress of Nigeria (ACN) disputed the result.
-As senator, she has pushed for the government to give more attention to women and children, who she calls the most vulnerable members of society.
+As a senator of the Federal Republic of Nigeria, she has pushed for the government to give more attention to women and children, whom she calls the most vulnerable members of society.

 Personal life

-Nenadi was married to Dr. Sa’ad Usman, the Emir of Jere in Kaduna state who died in the year 2020.
+Nenadi was married to HRH Dr. Sa’ad Usman, the Emir of Jere in Kaduna state who died in March 2020 at the age of 70, after suffering from a spinal cord problem.